RSC-Labs/medusa-affiliate-discount/README.md

 As this is just the beginning, here are current limitations:

 1. `Earnings` is simple calculation, but to keep it simple, we need to assume that there is only one currency.
 In case of international buyings, calculation of `earnings` won't be trivial.
 One currency is guaranteed by having a discount related to one region which can have only one currency.
+2. For simplicity - affiliate discount cannot be edited.
+It means that if you want to reset earnings (e.g. when you pay your customer), then you need to delete affiliate discount and create new one.
+For some scenarios it can be even a better choice, for instance when your discount expired and you would like to create new one.
-2. Admin UI widget is very simple - it might not cover all corner case in terms of validation of fields.
+3. Admin UI widget is very simple - it might not cover all corner case in terms of validation of fields.
 One of the reason is that we still do not have experience in HTML/CSS.
 The other reason is that we are using basic stuff from `@medusajs/ui`, which is heavily limited.
 If `@medusajs/ui` will be improved, then improvements could be ported here.
-3. The only commission type which is now supported is "percentage".
+4. The only commission type which is now supported is "percentage".
 If there will be interest about this plugin, then it might be improved.

 ## TODO